Hicron Software House partners up with Pangea.ai

 Having Azure Active Directory service and IAM capabilities, you can significantly reduce the risks associated with hacking.
 IAM protects your resources as well as your applications – an additional aspect that comes from the extensive security measures.
-Identity and Access Management itself removes downtime during the configuration of Saas application passwords and accounts.
-This allows users to log in and gain access to applications or data through organisational credentials alone.
+Identity and Access Management removes downtime while configuring SaaS application passwords and accounts.
+This allows users to log in and gain access to applications or data through organizational credentials alone.

 With Azure you have real-time updates, so you don’t have to worry about outdated technology and your applications not being ready.
 The cool aspect is that you can manage updates both in the cloud and on-premise.

 One could say that Azure is like a chameleon in some way – it easily adapts to ever-changing conditions when it comes to your business.
 There is both automatic scaling and manual scaling here.
 You can change your service plans depending on demand, thus, scaling with this technology is easier than that with traditional hosting.

 You can also check Google Cloud, Oracle, and Amazon AWS services we offer!

 The speed of operation due to the availability of regions

 Azure is available for businesses in about 140 countries, thanks to 54 regions.
 If you live in Europe, the US, Japan, China, Australia, or India, it all works as it should and you’ll get fast access and moving your data to the cloud, but if you’re from South America, the only region available becomes the one called “Brazil South”.
 As many as 2 regions have been announced for Africa, but so far none of them are active (both are in the eastern part of the country).
 Without close accessibility to a region, the speed of the cloud can be a significant impediment.